Mastercard Identity Check: A Crucial Component of a Multilayered Fraud Management Strategy

-Mastercard Identity Check (Identity Check, or MCID) is an extra layer of protection designed to defend cardholders from the growing threat of fraudulent activity.
-This global solution makes it harder to use a Mastercard payment card that's been reported lost or stolen.
+Mastercard Identity Check (sometimes referred to simply as Identity Check or MCID) offers an extra layer of protection against fraud.
+It’s designed to defend cardholders and merchants from the growing threat of online fraud.
+This global solution makes it a lot harder to use a Mastercard payment card that's been reported lost or stolen.

 What is Mastercard Identity Check?